datapartnership/datapartnership.github.io/content/updates/Mobility-During-Social-Distancing.md

 Understanding mobility across different communities, how it's influenced by policies, and identifying early potential hot spots is crucial to governments as they monitor and lift lockdowns.

+*Note: All the code to replicate the analysis and plots, is [available here](https://github.com/datapartnership/covid19/blob/master/Mobility%20metrics-India.ipynb).*

 ### Using private sector data to understand mobility

 Private sector data can be a great asset in helping governments measure how their policies impact human movement within different communities.